ManicodeSecurity/Defending-DevOps/005-Dashboard/README.md

 ```

 5. Paste your token from the previous command into the dashboard to authenticate.

-*Note*: You may need to paste the token into a text editor first and remove the newline.

 6. Take a look around the dashboard.
 What data can you extract from it?
 Check out the `Secrets` listed in the namespace `kube-system`.